 Why are rehab rules important?

-Drug rehabilitation rules are a critical part of program success.
+Drug rehabilitation rules are a critical part of a program’s success.
 Rules demand a level of respect from patients and create the structure necessary to keep patients committed to each step of the way.

-United Recovery Project can help you or your loved one overcome their drug addiction.
+United Recovery Project can assist you or your loved one overcome their drug addiction.
+Our residential program is fully equipped with competent staff.
 To learn more about our services and how we can help, reach out to our team today.